From the ‘pigs and lions’ team

 The high profile, interactive sculpture trail will celebrate the Roman heritage of Bath, mark the 10th anniversary of the popular King Bladud’s Pigs sculpture trail and raise funds for four brilliant local charities.

-The Roman Baths temple, built in 1AD, was dedicated to Minerva, the Roman goddess of wisdom, whose symbol was an owl.
+The Roman Baths temple, built in 1AD, was dedicated to Minerva, the Roman goddess of wisdom, whose symbol was the owl.
 Minerva's owl of wisdom can be seen carved into the Temple pediment displayed at the Roman Baths Museum.

 OWL TRAIL MAPS